Destination Snowflake setup guide #

 Parameters related to realtime mode #

-If you want to operate in realtime mode, you can use the
+To operate in realtime mode, use the

 realtime